-- (a) Subject to the provisions of this Agreement, in full consideration for all rights and services provided by you under this Agreement, during the Term you shall receive only the compensation set forth in this Section 2. - (b) Commencing on the Effective Date, you shall receive an annual base salary ("Base Salary") of \$900,000, which shall be paid in accordance with the Employer's payroll policies.
-Your Base Salary shall be reviewed periodically and may be increased by an amount determined by the Employer, in its sole and absolute discretion. - (c) You will be eligible to receive an annual discretionary bonus (the "Annual Bonus").
-Your target Annual Bonus for each calendar year will be one hundred and fifty percent (150%) of your Base Salary.
-In all instances, the actual amount of the Annual Bonus, if any, shall be determined by the Employer, in its sole and absolute discretion, and may be based on, among other things, your base salary and target bonus, your overall performance and the performance of the Employer and the Activision Blizzard Group.
-The Annual Bonus, if any, will be paid (in cash or equity, with the form of payment at the Employer's election) at the same time bonuses for that year are generally paid or delivered to other executives, as determined by the Employer in its discretion.
-Except as otherwise provided in this Agreement, you must remain continuously employed by the Activision Blizzard Group through the date on which an Annual Bonus, if any, is paid or vested to be eligible to receive such Annual Bonus.
+- (a) Subject to the provisions of this Agreement, in full consideration for all rights and services provided by you under this Agreement, during the Term you shall receive only the compensation set forth in this Section 2. - (b) Commencing on the Effective Date, you shall receive an annual base salary ("Base Salary") of \$650,000, which shall be paid in accordance with the Employer's payroll policies.
+Your Base Salary shall be reviewed periodically and may be increased by an amount determined by the Employer, in its sole and absolute discretion.